-Start building something right away: A single-page website, a small website component, get involved in a project –– anything.
-It doesn’t matter what it looks like or how it works as long as you keep doing it while raising the bar, you’ll gradually get better.
+Start building something right away.
+For example, try building a single-page website or a small website component.
+It doesn’t matter what it looks like or how it works.
+As long as you keep doing it while raising the bar, you’ll gradually get better.
 I promise!

 “But I’m not an expert!”

 It doesn’t matter.
 You will always know something that someone else doesn’t know.
-Plus, you’ll retain more when you synthesize then teach the information and, down the road, it might even establish you as the “expert” in a given topic.
+Plus, you’ll retain more when you synthesize then teach the information.
+Down the road, it might even establish you as the “expert” in a given topic.

 I’m always impressed by those students who have blogs where they write about what they’re learning.
 It’s no coincidence they are the ones who find successful work in the industry.

 6. Be Patient & Confident